Be Active

 Going from no activity to some activity has a huge health benefit.

-It is important to note that any increase in your level of activity is beneficial- especially going from completely sedentary to some activity.
-It is recommended that you speak to your doctor prior to starting a vigorous exercise program.
+It is important to note that any increase in your level of activity is beneficial - especially going from completely sedentary to some activity.
+It is recommended that you speak to your doctor or nurse practitioner prior to starting a vigorous exercise program.

 Finding an activity that you like doing and that you can do consistently is really important.
 You don’t necessarily need to spend any money or join a gym.
 There are many ways that you can exercise at little or no cost, even from your own home.